entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Quasipetalichthys haikouensis* should be revised from 0 to ?.

 226. Opercular (submarginal) ossification: (0) absent; (1) present.

 > Brazeau (2009); Davis *et al*.
 (2012), Character 33; Choo *et al*.
 (2017), Character 32; Zhu Y. *et al*.
 (2022), Character 230; Andreev *et al*.
 (2022), Character 69.